 Mobile network operators

 Currently mobile network operators are not held accountable for providing a security service.
-The brand that has been ‘hijacked’ normally gets mentioned in the media so the bank or the parcel company, generally it’s not the operator that gets the public blame.
+The brand, e.g thr parcel company or bank that has been ‘hijacked’ normally gets mentioned in the media, generally it’s not the operator that gets the public blame.

 Communications platform as a service (CPaaS)